ProjectsMicrobiome Signature Project

 The human microbiome comprises of microorganisms (or microbiota) that live on and in humans.
 More specifically, it is the collection of microbial genomes that contribute to the broader genetic portrait of a human.
 Research in the microbiome is a relatively new interdisciplinary field that takes place across several established research fields, and has gained particular interest in recent years due to its links to a number of conditions, ranging from inflammatory bowel disease to diabetes, multiple sclerosis, rheumatoid arthritis, and certain types of cancer.

-To find out more about how MVA engages broadly within the field of microbiome through the MVA Microbiome Network, click here
+MVA also engages broadly within the field of microbiome through the MVA Microbiome Network, for more information click here.